about us TaL AM Tal Sela training Contact Us

 (*) History

-Schools implementing TaL AM do not require any other learning materials aside from a prayer book (siddur).
+Schools implementing TaL AM do not require any other learning materials aside from Chumash and Siddur.

 (Q) What materials and scholastic aids does TaL AM consist of?